 - Scaling and capacity planning based on real usage data, handled by the same senior team that built the system

-The terms follow a clear ladder: your prototype is the starting point, the MVP from Step I is the production-ready first version – and in live operation, that MVP grows into a platform.
+The terms follow a clear ladder: the prototype is the starting point, the MVP from Step I is the production-ready first version – and in live operation, that MVP grows into a platform.
 The system is designed from the outset to grow with you: from the first real customers to an established platform.

 Who is Step L for?